colesbury/nogil/README.rst

 Installation
 -------------------

-The proof-of-concept supports Linux on x86-64 and ARM64.
-I plan to fix the Windows and macOS builds soon.
+The proof-of-concept works best on Linux x86-64.
+It also builds on Linux ARM64 and Windows (64-bit), but you will have to recompile extension modules yourself for these platforms.
+I plan to fix the macOS build soon.

-The build process is has not changed from upstream CPython.
+The build process has not changed from upstream CPython.
 See https://devguide.python.org/ for instructions on how to build from source, or follow the steps below.

 Install::